lb0507/ClassFindr/README.md

 ## Developers
 To start, download the latest edition of Visual Studio Community Edition with Blazor installed.

-Clone this repository and run it to see if it works properly and that everything has been properly set up.
+Clone this repository and select the ClassFindr.sln file.
+Run it to see if it works properly and that everything has been properly set up.